 SUNFLOWER SEEDS AND FLAXSEED

 One tablespoon of sunflower seeds provides 8.35 mcg of selenium.
-One tablespoon of flaxseed will give you 2.3 grams of omega-3 fatty acids, which are linked to reduced risk of heart disease, Alzheimer's, and depression.
-They have also been shown to inhibit cancer-cell growth.
+One tablespoon of flaxseed will give you 2.3 grams of omega-3 fatty acids, which are linked to reduced risk of heart disease, Alzheimer’s, and depression.
+These crunchy salad ingredients have also been shown to inhibit cancer-cell growth.

 Other nutrients: vitamin E and fiber